evan-a-blosser-1/Asteroid-Navigator/README.md

 Finding the *accepted denisty & mass* of the asteroid along, with the *accepted volume*, the model can be created.
 There is also a place to enter the rotation rate of the asteroid which will be used in simulations.

+Other values control the precision of calcautions aand are preset.
+However, the user can adjust to correct errors in the model that can arise if the model is a large file or very irregualr in shape.

 ![image](https://github.com/user-attachments/assets/eb218506-e033-406b-b664-85e21340ef44)